Rochilaz123/mildew-detection-in-cherry-leaves/README.md

 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button Open App on the top of the page to access your App.
 6. If the slug size is too large, then add large files not required for the app to the .slugignore file.

+### Forking the Repository

+- Forking a repository on GitHub makes a copy of the original repository on your account, enabling you to make changes without affecting the original repository.
+    - Locate the GitHub repository and log into your GitHub account.
+    - Locate the fork button on the top right, click fork, and then click create a new fork.
+    - Choose a repository name and click Create Fork.
+    - You now have a copy of the original repository in your GitHub account.

+## Technologies Used

-## Main Data Analysis and Machine Learning Libraries
+### Main Data Analysis and Machine Learning Libraries

 - numpy==1.19.2 - Used for converting images to arrays
 - pandas==1.1.2 - Used to structure the data in a dataframe